Gamecock/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/days-1.png)<!-- -->
-Thursday and Friday look more like a weekend in the AM than  Monday, Tuesday, Wednesday
+Thursday and Friday look more like a weekend in the AM than  Monday, Tuesday, Wednesday.